Skip to content

 Genkit ships in TypeScript, Go, and Dart with Python in flight; LangChain's API is Python-native (Genkit announcement).

-- Small agents with three or fewer cross-cutting concerns.
-Three middlewares around a function are harder to read than three lines of inline code.
-The indirection pays off only once the cross-cutting set is large or stable enough across agents to motivate the abstraction.
+• Small agents with three or fewer cross-cutting concerns: three middlewares around a function are harder to read than three inline lines.
+The indirection pays off only once the cross-cutting set is large or stable enough to motivate the abstraction.

-- Order-dependent middleware without ordering tests.
-Redaction-then-logging vs logging-then-redaction is a security bug, not a style preference.
-Drift in registration order without tests asserting the effective order turns the middleware into a footgun.
+• Order-dependent middleware without ordering tests: redaction-then-logging versus logging-then-redaction is a security bug, not a style preference.
+Registration-order drift without a test asserting effective order will bite you.

-- Silent-swallow middleware.
-A handler that catches and discards exceptions makes failures disappear into the stack — one of the documented agent failure modes (AI agent failure pattern recognition).
-Contain it with an explicit error-handler middleware that re-raises by default.
+• Silent-swallow middleware: a handler that catches and discards exceptions makes failures vanish into the stack — a documented agent failure mode (AI agent failure pattern recognition).
+Contain it with an error-handler middleware that re-raises by default.

-- Performance death-by-thousand-handlers.
-A stack of fifteen handlers run twice per turn at 2 ms each adds 60 ms per iteration; at thirty iterations per task that is 1.8 s of pure middleware overhead.
+• Performance death by a thousand handlers: fifteen handlers run twice per turn at 2 ms each add 60 ms per iteration.
+At thirty iterations that is 1.8 s of pure middleware overhead.

-- Compliance theatre.
-An "approval" middleware that auto-approves teaches the audit log that controls exist when none do — the Lies-in-the-Loop failure mode (Audit: Confirmation-Gate Logs).
+• Compliance theater: an "approval" middleware that auto-approves teaches the audit log that controls exist when none do — the Lies-in-the-Loop failure mode.

-- Off-protocol egress invisible to middleware.
-Middleware only sees calls flowing through the runtime.
-An agent that shells out to curl, opens a raw socket, or uses a DB driver directly bypasses the entire chain.
-Pair with host-side egress controls (Audit: MCP Control-Plane Bypass).
+• Off-protocol egress invisible to middleware: middleware only sees calls through the runtime.
+An agent that shells out to curl, opens a raw socket, or uses a DB driver directly bypasses the chain.
+Pair it with host-side egress controls.

 A redaction-then-log middleware stack — the post-handler reverse-order rule is what keeps the secret out of the log: